 On first impressions it looks like the N-growth and C-growth are poorly connected (the biomass description being separate).
 Actually, they are intimately connected.
 As we have seen above, N:C affects photosynthesis.
-N:C also affects N-growth; it does so in the model in a mode analogous to the processes of (de)repression described in Chapter 3 (Section 3.4).
+N:C also affects N-growth; it does so in the model in a mode analogous to the processes of (de)repression described in Chapter 3 (Section 3.5).
 If N:C is low, the cell needs N-nutrient and the maximum rate at which it could take up nutrient (if available) is high.
 If N:C becomes elevated above a certain level, then the ability to take up nutrient is decreased, and eventually stopped altogether.
 This is because without C entering the organisms no more N can be assimilated.

-The module is shown in Fig. 8.4.
+The module is shown in Fig.8.4.
 The two state variables for C and N biomass (C_Alg and N_Alg) define the total biomass (gC or gN) in the reactor volume V. The initial values of these state variables are configured here as a 2% inoculum (relative to the potential maximum N-content, set by Init_Amc), and assuming this initial inoculum is not N-replete (i.e., that starting algal N:C is close to or the same as the minimum set by NCmin_Alg).

-The critical part of the model linking C and N growth relates to the emergent value of N:C. There are 4 constants involved in this linkage, 3 of which relate directly to the N:C value:
+The critical part of the model linking C and N growth relates to the emergent value of N:C. This operates via a NC-quota function; see Fig.3.7a and adjoining text for how growth rate is related to growth rate (also Flynn 2008a, 2008b).
+There are 4 constants involved in this linkage, 3 of which relate directly to the N:C value: